Understanding your skin care ingredients can help improve skin health, reduce blemishes, and keep your skin bright and healthy.

 I — Iris

 It is a flower extract, known for its anti-aging properties.
 Iris protects the skin and fights against free radicals.
 Over time, it increases cell turnover and lessens the appearance of fine lines and wrinkles.

 It is a fragrance-free oil that is rich in fatty acids and is nongreasy.
 Jojoba oil is a perfect moisturizer for all skin types including oily ones due to its ultralight texture.
 It can be used as a moisturizer as well as a natural cleansing balm.

-Vitamin K is a wondrous ingredient that calms the redness, irritation, dark circles and helps with skin healing.
+Vitamin K is a wondrous ingredient that calms redness, irritation, dark circles, and helps with skin healing.
 If you are someone with sensitive skin, it is a must-use skincare ingredient.

-L Absorbic Acid, commonly known as vitamin C is a potent antioxidant that brightens your complexion, helps with anti-aging, and fights free radicals.
+Commonly known as vitamin C, l-ascorbic acid is a potent antioxidant that brightens your complexion, helps with anti-aging, and fights free radicals.
 If you have to pick one ingredient from the list, vitamin C it is.
-It tackles all these problems in a single go; dullness, wrinkles, uneven skin tone, premature aging, and dehydrated skin.
+It tackles all these problems in a single dose:

 Mandelic acid is also a part of the AHA family.
 It boosts the cell turnover process and improves skin texture.
 It also adds to the glow and makes your skin look and feel healthy.

-Niacinamide is also known as B3, is a water-soluble ingredient that repairs your skin and adds to hydration.
+Niacinamide also known as B3, is a water-soluble ingredient that repairs your skin and adds to hydration.
 It also reduces skin inflammation and pigmentation.
-You will also see a dramatic difference in your pore size and make it appear fresh for hours.
+You will also see a dramatic difference in your pore size and making it appear fresh for hours.

 Oatmeal is made from whole grains.
 It moisturizes and soothes the skin while fighting skin inflammation and itching sensation.